-The creation of the new division is one result of a bankruptcy filing by Worley & Obetz, Manheim, Pa., parent company of Amerigreen Energy Inc., Amerigreen Propane Inc., and Ranck Plumbing Heating AC.
-Worley & Obetz filed a Chapter 7 bankruptcy petition on June 6, according to records of the U.S. Bankruptcy Court’s Eastern District of Pennsylvania.
-Ranck Plumbing Heating AC was expected to reopen under ownership of local investors, Lancaster Online reported June 28.
+According to the lawyers for bankruptcy in Taunton area, the creation of the new division is one result of a bankruptcy filing by Worley & Obetz, Manheim, Pa., the parent company of Amerigreen Energy Inc., Amerigreen Propane Inc., and Ranck Plumbing Heating AC.
+Worley & Obetz filed a Chapter 7 bankruptcy petition on June 6 taking up the advice from a debt defense law firm, according to records of the U.S. Bankruptcy Court’s Eastern District of Pennsylvania

 Shipley Energy, based in York, Pa., said Seth Obetz will serve as general manager of Seth Energy, and that Seth Energy will provide heating and air conditioning services, as well as heating oil, propane, natural gas, and electricity to customers in Lancaster and other southeastern Pennsylvania counties.
 The division will initially be headquartered in Manheim until a permanent location is finalized.
 More than a dozen of Obetz’s previous employees are part of the new Seth Energy team, Shipley Energy said in its June 21 statement.